tildesarecool/SteamZipper/README.md

 I added an optional parameter: jobs-enabled.
 So leave that parameter out and it still has the "normal" functionality (one zip at a time).
 Or add that parameter and glory in the scripts brokenness.
 The jobs function is only defined if the parameter is present.
 I'm sure I'm the first one to figure that out.

-It did of course occur to me at some point I don't *have* to try and manager all these zip jobs.
+It did of course occur to me at some point I don't *have* to try and manage all these zip jobs.
 I could loop through and slap **&** at the end of the line and try and keep up with displaying status that way.
-That seems *so much easier* that dealing with start-job.
+That seems *so much easier* than dealing with start-job.

 ### 20 October 2024